 The Novel Idea

-CODE2040 aims to close the achievement, wealth, and skills gaps between blacks and Latinos in the United States and their peers by creating access, awareness, and opportunities in technology and engineering.
+CODE2040 aims to close the achievement, wealth, and skills gaps between Black people and Latinos in the United States and their peers by creating access, awareness, and opportunities in technology and engineering.

 By placing promising software engineering students in summer internships with top startups, the flagship fellows program is designed to accelerate their success, fast-tracking them to become leaders in technology.